Supervised Robustness-preserving Data-free Neural Network Pruning

 \paragraph{In-training Pruning \& Post-training Pruning} On the other hand, depending on when the parameters' pruning is performed, we can also categorize existing pruning strategies as either \textit{in-training pruning} or \textit{post-training pruning} (also known as data-free pruning)~\cite{tanaka2020pruning}.
-Besides a few papers that discuss post-training pruning~\cite{ashouri2019retraining,srinivas2015data}, most existing studies such as~\cite{hu2016network,renda2020comparing,lecun1990optimal,hassibi1993second,lee2018snip} are implemented as in-training pruning.
+Besides a few papers that discuss post-training pruning~\cite{ashouri2019retraining,srinivas2015data}, most existing studies are implemented as in-training pruning.

-One representative in-training pruning approach named \textsc{SNIP}~\cite{lee2018snip} achieves single-shot pruning based on connection sensitivity and has been exhaustively compared with existing techniques.
+One recent in-training pruning approach named \textsc{SNIP}~\cite{lee2018snip} achieves single-shot pruning based on connection sensitivity and has been exhaustively compared with existing techniques.
 Hornik \textit{et al.}~\cite{hornik1989multilayer} investigated a data-agnostic in-training pruning that proposes a saliency-guided iterative approach to address the layer-collapse issue.
-In-training pruning gives us a chance to fine-tune or even retrain the pruned network with the original dataset, and therefore it is capable to prune a larger portion of the neural network without worrying about a severe impact on the performance (e.g., accuracy and loss).
+In-training pruning gives us a chance to fine-tune or even retrain the pruned network with the original dataset, and therefore it is capable to prune a larger portion of the neural network without worrying about a severe impact on the model fidelity (e.g., accuracy and loss).
 A recent empirical study performed by Liebenwein \textit{et al}.~\cite{liebenwein2021lost} reveals the robustness could be well preserved during the mainstream in-training pruning.
-Even though, post-training like~\cite{srinivas2015data,ashouri2019retraining} still has its market to reduce the size of a pre-trained ready-to-use neural network model from a user's perspective.
+Even though, post-training such as~\cite{srinivas2015data,ashouri2019retraining} are useful to reduce the size of a pre-trained ready-to-use neural network model from a user's perspective.
 The effectiveness of post-training pruning beyond accuracy, such as robustness preservation, has yet to be well studied.